This article covers:

-This means that every rule that has been set for the policy will need to be satisfied in order for the report to be able to be submitted for approval.
-If there is a policy violation on their expense report, the employee will receive a "hard stop" and will be unable to submit the report.
-Without this feature enabled employees will be able to dismiss policy violation warnings and submit their reports without correcting them.
+If enabled, every rule that has been set for the policy will need to be satisfied before the report can be submitted for approval.
+If there is a policy violation on an expense, the employee will see a violation notification and will not be able to submit the report.
+If this feature is disabled employees will be able to dismiss policy violation notifications and submit their reports without correcting them.

-A useful feature that allows domain admin to restrict users from being able to make a non-company domain email address their primary email address, thus bypassing permissions set up via Domain Control.
+If enabled, users will not be able to make a non-company domain email address their primary email address (thus bypassing permissions set up via Domain Control).
 Employees will still be allowed to add secondary logins.

 If enabled, users will be prevented from creating new policies or removing themselves from an existing policy.
 If enabling this rule, it is recommended that a separate group is created for admins who need the ability to create new reports with the rule disabled.

 Restrict primary policy selection

 If enabled, group members will only be able to create and submit reports under the set policy.
 This is useful when you have employees that are approvers for multiple policies but should only submit their own expenses under a single policy.